The Martha's Vineyard Museum has had a well-developed

 Along with the tasks assigned by their supervisor, interns will be asked to participate in several organizational events and perform a number of organizational duties.

-Internships will commence on June 1, 2015.
-All interns are asked to work as late into August as possible (with possible preference given to those who are able to work more hours weekly and can work through Labor Day).
+Internships will commence on May 28, 2019.
+All interns are asked to work as late into August as possible (with possible preference given to those who are able to work until Labor Day).

-A background in history or museum studies is preferred but not required; a strong interest in museums, education, or archives is necessary.
+A strong interest in museums, non-profits, education, or archives is necessary.
 A high degree of responsibility and the ability to work professionally with the public are essential.
 Excellent organizational skills are necessary.
-Experience with Microsoft Office is preferred.
-Each of the six internship positions requires the intern to have the capacity to work independently.
+Experience with Microsoft Office is required.
+Each of the four internship positions requires the intern to have the capacity to work independently.

 A completed application package includes: